digbmc/dsgf-20-21/sessions/02-computation.md

 Note-taking responsibilities will rotate, in first-name alphabetical order (Thu next session, then Zach, then Alice)

+## how computers work videos
+>> we didn't know basically any of this
+  >> Zach appreciates why maybe don't have 1000 apps open at once
+  >> idea of computer language new (talking to computer without a GUI)
+>> what did we know?
+>> questions?
+  >> what stops *them* from editing any code in any computer?
+  >> answer: some people do (see Linux)
+    >> risk of breaking something or creating a vulnerability
+    >> plus just hard
+  >> Intellectual property issues may prevent code editing
+  >> How was programming language developed?
+    >> a Programming language is a program that allows you to write other programs
+    >> usually happens within a community of developers
+      >> see Pandoc, file conversion tool
+>> did the information in these videos make you think differently about anything you do?
+  >> allayed some concerns for Zach
+  >> Alice: no one is "tech savvy."
+People just have different confidence
+>> Understanding how computers understand information
+  >> Computers are good at counting and indexing

+## The Command Line
+>> In either git bash or terminal
+>> folder = directory
+>> different operating systems organize files differently

 ### Business
 - Announcements
 - Individual updates and questions